 For some of you, the beauty of having Video Messages is that you can do some, but not all, of the teaching.
 For those of you who prefer that kind of structure, you may decide to play the Video Message, and then use the activities, discussion questions, and reflections from the corresponding Small Church Guide to drive home the point of the sermon.

-Others of you may choose to play the previous lesson’s Video Message toward the beginning of youth group in order to recap for students who missed the previous youth gathering.
+Others of you may play the previous lesson’s Video Message toward the beginning of youth group in order to recap.
 Doing so would provide you with a quick, engaging 10-minute recap shared by a fresh voice before you jump into the current lesson using the Small Church Guide!

 3) Watch the Video Message and Discuss

 For leaders who are short on time or capacity when you meet for youth group, this option is perfect.
-Just press play on the Video Message and watch the sermon with students, and then pull out the Discussion Guide afterward to facilitate a discussion based on what you all watched.
+Just press play on the Video Message and watch the sermon with students.
+Then pull out the Discussion Guide afterward to facilitate a discussion based on what you all watched.
 You can even still get interactive with the one activity located at the bottom of each Discussion Guide!

 Bonus: Devotionals can be a cheat code for more content

-As a bonus, if you find yourself in a position where you need more lessons than the quarterly series the Small G Plan provides, consider springboarding your Devotionals into their own lesson plan!
-It takes a little bit of leg work on your part, but since each lesson of a series comes with three devotionals, you could easily turn a 4-lesson series into an 8-lesson series if you used one devotional/week as a springboard into a new lesson!
+Here’s a bonus tip as you’re learning to teach Small G lessons.
+Need more lessons than the quarterly series the Small G Plan provides?
+No problem!
+Consider spring boarding your Devotionals into their own lesson plan!
+It takes a little bit of leg work on your part, but here’s the beauty.
+Since each lesson of a series comes with three devotionals, you could easily turn a 4-lesson series into an 8-lesson series.
+Just use one devotional/week as a springboard into a new lesson!

 You Got This!

 In any event, no matter how you utilize the resources, the Small G Plan sets you up to succeed well.
 Your church matters, and your context matters.
-That’s why we’re creating some of the best and most flexible resources out there—to help you serve your congregation well.
+That’s why we’re creating some of the best and most flexible resources out there.
+We want to help you serve your congregation well.
 We want you to be able to teach Small G lessons with confidence and poise.

 In the context of the gospel, God meets us where we are.
 We’re working hard to be the kind of company that does that for you.
 And we hope you’ll continue being the kind of youth leader who does that for your students.